datapartnership/datapartnership.github.io/CONTRIBUTING.md

 First off, visit our [blog](https://datapartnership.org/updates/) to explore and learn more about news and projects.
 Our blog is a [Hugo](https://gohugo.io/) static site that is deployed on [GitHub Pages](https://pages.github.com) with [GitHub Actions](https://github.com/features/actions).
 If not familiar with Hugo, check out a [Quick Start](https://gohugo.io/getting-started/quick-start/).

-- On every commit to `develop`, the website is published to https://mystifying-bhabha-d57f96.netlify.app.
+- On each new pull request, a preview will be available.
+The deploy preview will be posted by the `netlify bot` on the comments.

-- On every commit to `master`, the website is published to https://datapartnership.org.
+- On each commit to `main`, the website is published to https://datapartnership.org.

 ## How to post/edit on the Partnership blog